Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Indiana

 Citation: DCS CW Man., Ch.
 4, § 42

-DCS will complete a plan of safe care (POSC) or review and update an existing POSC for each infant under the age 1 who is identified as being born affected by or exposed in utero to substance use (either legal or illegal substances), experiencing symptoms of withdrawal, diagnosed with neonatal abstinence syndrome, and/or diagnosed with fetal alcohol spectrum disorder.
+In policy: A plan of safe care (POSC) will be completed regardless of the decision to substantiate or unsubstantiate the report.
+DCS will complete a POSC for each infant under age 1 who is identified as being born affected by or exposed in utero to substance use (either legal or illegal substances), experiencing symptoms of withdrawal, diagnosed with neonatal abstinence syndrome, or diagnosed with fetal alcohol spectrum disorder.
 The plan will address the mental and physical health and substance use treatment needs of the infant, parent(s), household members, and the infant's caregiver(s).

 The family case manager will do the following: